Accelery/uuidgen/README.md

-# uuidgen, now onn Firebase
+# uuidgen, now on Firebase